fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice_4.md

 #### When defining a class, we usually focus on state and behaviors.
 What is the difference between these two concepts?
 Behaviours refer to the instance methods that are defined within a class, that an object can have access to once they are instantiated from that class.
 Behaviours can be explicitly defined within the class, inherited from a superclass or mixed in via modules.
 All objects instantiated from the same class will gain access to the same set of instance methods (whether they can call those methods depends on method access control).

 State refers to the series of instance variables and their assigned values encapsulated within an object.
 State does not exist until the instance variable is initialised and a value assigned to it, which can only occur after an object is instantiated.
-State is unique to each object (i.e. different instances of the same class do not share state between them) and cannot be inherited, since objects and their data cannot be inherited (only classes can be inherited).
+State is unique to each object (i.e. different instances of the same class do not share state between them) and cannot be inherited, since objects and their data cannot be inherited (only classes can be inherited). *Changing state does not change the object_id of an object.*

 #### How do objects encapsulate state? *
 Objects encapsulate state as the instance variables (and their assigned values) are not accessible outside of the object unless a getter or setter method exists.
 Thus the data within the object is protected unless there is an explicit method to interface with it.